 Adobe extension levels

-Since Adobe handed over the PDF standard to the ISO organisation, they can no longer release new versions of the file format.
+Since Adobe handed over the PDF standard to the ISO organization, they can no longer release new versions of the file format.
 To still have the ability to extend it, they now add custom features to PDF that only their own software supports.
-Obviously Adobe strive to have ISO accept these enhancements as new features of an upcoming new version of the PDF specifications.
+Obviously Adobe strives to have ISO accept these enhancements as new features of an upcoming new version of the PDF specifications.

 Extension level 3